phineas-pta/speech-synthesis-ngngngan/docs/3-prepare-data-vits2.md

 normalize, convert number to word, then phonemize to IPA

 attempt to use other phonemizer but not work because IPA output incompatible:
-- `from underthesea.pipeline.ipa import viet2ipa`
+- `from underthesea.pipeline.ipa import viet2ipa`: accurate but can only process word, not cover all vocab, silently throw empty string
-- `from epitran import Epitran`
+- `from epitran import Epitran`: very fast but bad accuracy

 ⇒ must use `phonemizer` with `espeak` backend to be compatible with existing training scripts found in popular repo